The quest for excellence is not only in academics, but also in all aspects of school life. All students participate in a multi-dimensional curriculum.

 Co-curricular activities encourage personality development and draw out creativity and talents, and provide opportunities for leadership and character building, with the idea of ‘EVERY CHILD A PERSONALITY’,.
 Literary, cultural and artistic competitions are held regularly, and the school participates in a wide of competitions and workshops held in the city.
 A variety of clubs operate within the school.

-Computer Education has made rapid strides and both the schools have impressive computer departments equipped with the best Pentium computers and computer peripherals.
+Computer Education has made rapid strides and the schools has impressive computer departments equipped with the best Pentium computers and computer peripherals.
 All students from class three upwards have computer education as an integral part of the curriculum.
 The department has a team of professionally qualified teaching staff, and is in the process of providing training to all its subject teachers to become computer literate, so as to introduce computer-aided learning in all subjects.

-Physical Culture at Springdales develops the spirit of sportsmanship, cooperation, team spirit and courage.
+Physical Culture at develops the spirit of sportsmanship, cooperation, team spirit and courage.
 The emphasis is on SPORTS FOR ALL with the slogan "DO YOUR BEST- WINNING IS NOT EVERYTHING."
 Sports facilities include basketball, football, basketball, athletics, and cricket, skating, gymnastics.
 The school organises an Annual Sports Meet.

 The performing and visual arts develop the aesthetic senses and appreciation of our national and world heritage.
 Folk dancing and choral singing, drama and street plays are organised to provide opportunities for students to express their ideas, talent and creativity.
 No function is complete without the sets and ……. produced in the art rooms.
 Wall magazines on all sorts of subjects decorate the corridors of the school.